Preparing For Treatment

 The reduction you receive is permanent, but it is impossible to achieve 100% removal of every single follicle in a given area.
 Over the course of treatment your hair and the amount of it that you have will change dramatically - and we mean dramatically.
 What starts off as rough, coarse and thick hair will eventually become soft, thin and light hair.
 You will have areas where the hair has completely disappeared and some areas with sporadic light hairs remain.
 These hairs will be picked up on your subsequent top up treatments.

-Top up treatments are recommended to keep these finer hairs away and are typically needed once or twice a year.
+Top up laser hair removal treatments are recommended to keep these finer hairs away and are typically needed once or twice a year.

 What factors will influence my laser hair removal results?